CiscoDevNet/terraform-provider-aci/docs/resources/vrf_fallback_route_group_member.md

 }

 ```
-The configuration snippet below shows all possible attributes of the Vrf Fallback Route Group Member.
+The configuration snippet below shows all possible attributes of the VRF Fallback Route Group Member.

 !> This example might not be valid configuration and is only used to show all possible attributes.